broberts23/container-storage/README.md

 az provider register --namespace Microsoft.ExtendedLocation
 ```

-Installation takes 10-15 minutes to complete
+The installation takes 10-15 minutes to complete

 Review the JSON response and verify the "provisioningState" is "Succeeded".